geosolutions-it/ckanext-multilang/README.rst

 The ckanext-multilang extension has been developed for CKAN 2.4 or later.
 In addition:

-* The ckanext-multilang extension requires the `ckanext-spatial plugin <https://github.com/ckan/ckanext-spatial>`_ installed on CKAN (see the `WIKI <https://github.com/geosolutions-it/ckanext-multilang/wiki>`_ for more details about that).
+* The CSW multilingual harvester provided by the ckanext-multilang extension requires the `ckanext-spatial plugin <https://github.com/ckan/ckanext-spatial>`_ installed on CKAN (see the `WIKI <https://github.com/geosolutions-it/ckanext-multilang/wiki>`_ for more details about that).

-* The ckanext-multilang extension requires the `ckanext-geonetwork plugin <https://github.com/geosolutions-it/ckanext-geonetwork>`_ installed on CKAN if you want to leverage on the advanced harvesting functionalities (see the `WIKI <https://github.com/geosolutions-it/ckanext-multilang/wiki#features>`_ for more details about the multilang harvester).
+* The CSW multilingual harvester provided by the ckanext-multilang extension requires the `ckanext-geonetwork plugin <https://github.com/geosolutions-it/ckanext-geonetwork>`_ installed on CKAN if you want to leverage on the advanced harvesting functionalities (see the `WIKI <https://github.com/geosolutions-it/ckanext-multilang/wiki#features>`_ for more details about the multilang harvester).

 ------------
 Installation